Last Updated on March 12, 2022 by Grow with Bovees

 Espoma AP4 Organic Potting Mix—Best for Water Saving

-It’s enhanced with Myco-tone, which is a water saving formula.
-This is great for container plants as it reduces water stress and increases the water uptake.
+It’s enhanced by Myco-tone, which is a water saving formula.
+This is great for container plants as it reduces water stress and increases water uptake.

 It promotes root growth, giving them stronger roots. .

-The organic materials included in the mix are a rich blend of natural ingredients to give you strong healthy plants.
+The organic material included in the mix is a rich blend of natural ingredients to give you strong, healthy plants.
 It’s suitable for all types of plants and can be used straight from the bag.